DA’s decision on retrial of man shot by police overshadows civil lawsuit

 Ford, who is black, was paralyzed on Nov.
 11, 2012, when Pittsburgh police Officer David Derbish shot him five times in what the officer said was self-defense.
 Ford’s attorneys said the three white officers unnecessarily escalated the situation.

-Ford will retain at least some of his claims in his federal lawsuit against the city regardless of whether prosecutors pursue the remaining charges against him, including that the officers used excessive force and unlawfully stopped him, Downtown attorney Joel Sansone said.
+Ford will retain at least some of his claims in his federal car accident injury lawyers in McAllen against the city regardless of whether prosecutors pursue the remaining charges against him, including that the officers used excessive force and unlawfully stopped him, Downtown attorney Joel Sansone said.

 Ford’s civil case is “very strong,” Sansone said.